mrpotatoes/cheatsheets/contents/andric/this-is-my-booty.md

 ---
 layout: layouts/post.njk
-title: This is my booty
+title: Making sure this is built and deployed
 category: Andric
 ---

-# This is my booty
+# Ignore this pls
+Okay?